 Teachers Pay Teachers School Access is an incredible subscription for any school!
-This alleviates teachers paying out of pocket for resources in their classroom.
+This alleviates teachers from paying out of pocket for resources in their classrooms.

 If you’ve never heard of Teachers Pay Teachers School Access – it’s amazing!
 You will save money on TPT with this because you won’t spend any of your own.

-This is a subscription-based content, so some sellers have chosen to opt-out.
+This is subscription-based content, so some sellers have chosen to opt out.
 All resources that are $15 and below are accessible to all educators.

 Ask your administrator about signing up for Teachers Pay Teachers School Access today.
-Oh and here’s another tip… administrators love resources that are standards-aligned.
+Oh, and here’s another tip… administrators love standards-aligned resources.
 It’s like their love language.
 Be sure to mention that TpT has translated standards to resources to the standards appropriate to your state.

 Tip #6 Start a Donors Choose to Save Money on TPT

 Donors Choose an incredible crowdfunding website.
 Educators can set up campaigns to raise funds for hard goods and now TPT gift cards!
 So, if you’re looking to get that Photo Organizer Container + Math Games, now you can do it with the help of others!